-(a) Architect-engineer evaluation board members must be experts in the fields of architecture, engineering or related design professions, such as landscape architecture, urban design and interior design, except as provided in 536.602-2.
-Board members must also collectively have expertise in construction, government, and related acquisition matters.
+- (a) Architect-engineer evaluation board members must be experts in the fields of architecture, engineering or related design professions, such as landscape architecture, urban design and interior design, except as provided in paragraph (b)(3).
+Board members must also collectively have expertise in construction, government, and related acquisition matters. - (b) The majority of the board members must be GSA employees.
+Evaluation boards must not exceed five (5) voting members.

-(b) The majority of board members must be GSA employees.
-Other members may include other Federal agency employees or members of the GSA National Register of Peer Professionals who are private sector practitioners of architecture, engineering or related design professions.

-(c) Evaluation boards must not exceed five (5) voting members.
 If fewer, the board must have an odd number of voting members.
-The voting members of the evaluation board shall include:

-(1) One (1) highly qualified architect or a related design professional employed by GSA.

-(2) One (1) highly qualified engineer employed by GSA.

-(3) One (1) representative of the Chief Architect of GSA.

-(4) For new construction and prospectus level modernization projects, one (1) private sector practitioner of architecture designated from the GSA National Register of Peer Professionals.
-For other types of projects this slot may be filled by another GSA design professional.

-(5) One (1) representative of the client organization(s), at the client's option.
-GSA's policy is to afford the client organization(s) the opportunity to participate in the architect-engineer selection process.
-Although not mandatory, GSA strongly recommends that this voting member be a highly qualified design professional.

-(d) A maximum of two (2) non-voting advisors may participate in all activities of the evaluation board except voting.
+The voting members of the evaluation board shall include: - (1) One (1) highly qualified architect or a related design professional employed by GSA. - (2) One (1) highly qualified engineer employed by GSA. - (3) One (1) representative of the Chief Architect of GSA or another GSA design professional. - (4) Consistent with FAR 36.602-2(a), private practitioners (e.g., GSA National Register of Peer Professionals, regional architecture professionals, community representatives). - (c) A maximum of one (1) representative of the client organization(s), at the client's option[, if applicable, may participate as a voting member in the activities of the evaluation board.
+Although not mandatory, GSA strongly recommends that this voting member be a highly qualified design professional. - (d) A maximum of two (2) non-voting advisors may participate in all activities of the evaluation board except voting.
 The client organization(s) may have only one (1) non-voting advisor to the board.
-The GSA may also have one non-voting advisor.

-(e) Other than you and the individuals appointed under paragraphs (c) and (d) of this subsection, there must be no other advisors, or participants in the official activities of the board.

-(f) The selection authority officially appoints the evaluation board members.
-For new construction and prospectus level modernization projects, the selection authority must obtain the concurrence of the Chief Architect of GSA on the appointment of board members.

-(g) Each board member (voting and non-voting) must sign a "Conflict of Interest Acknowledgement and Nondisclosure Agreement" (Figure 515-1) before the activities of the board commence.
+The GSA may also have one non-voting advisor. - (e) Contracting officers should attend all board meetings and all external communications shall route through the contracting officer. - (f) Other than the individuals appointed under paragraphs (b) through (e), there must be no other advisors, or participants in the official activities of the board. - (g) The selection authority officially appoints the evaluation board members. - (h) Each board member, including advisors, must sign a "Conflict of Interest Acknowledgement and Nondisclosure Agreement" (515.305-71 Actions before releasing proposals.) before the activities of the board commence.
 No person may serve as a board member if that person or any member of that person's family has any direct financial or employment interest in any of the firms being evaluated.
-The board member is responsible for identifying any possible conflict of interest once you identify the competing architect-engineer firms.
-You determine whether to disqualify the member from the board.
+The board member is responsible for identifying any possible conflict of interest once the competing architect-engineer firms have been identified.
+If a conflict of interest is identified, the contracting officer shall determine whether to disqualify the member from the board.